Board of Agriculture and Fisheries: leaflets (numbers 1 to 100).

 London: British Museum (Natural History), 1984.
 Quarto, colour photographs, fine copy in dustwrapper.
 More

-Melbourne: Penguin Group, 2015.
-Quarto, laminated boards, colour photographs, line drawings.
+London: Penguin Group, 2015.
+Quarto, laminated boards, colour photographs, text illustrations.
 A beautifully illustrated how-to book for attracting a wide variety of birds and butterflies to your garden by providing shelter, nesting sites, fruit, seeds, nuts, and nectar.
 The detailed directory and unique planting calendars included show you how to.....
 More

 London: Edward Arnold & Co., 1923.
 Octavo, photographs, text illustrations, fine copy in publisher's boards.
 More